 - Have you had similar symptoms in the past?

 - Are you having any difficulty breathing?

-- How does lying down affect your pain?
+- Does changing your position affect your pain?

 - Have you recently lost weight without trying?